eifos-git/Technical-Documents/witnesses/setting-up-a-witness-node/cli-wallet-setup.md

 To create a Peerplays MAINNET account, the easiest way is to use the GUI wallet available to download from [Github](https://github.com/peerplays-network/peerplays-core-gui/releases).
 The GUI wallet will use a faucet to create an account for you using the username and password you've chosen.

-Creating user in Peerplays GUI wallet is self explanatory.
+Creating a user in the Peerplays GUI wallet is self explanatory.

+For the Peerplays TESTNET there may not always be a faucet up and running.
+In that case ask one of the current witnesses to get you started.

 #### 2. Upgrading the Peerplays account to a witness account